shilpavijay/Tableau/README.md

 Tableau
 ----------------------

-This repository contains visuals created using World data to analyze Population, Business, Health etc.
+This repository contains visuals created using World data to analyze factors like world Population, Development, Health etc.

 These visuals are Analyzed and Visualized using Tableau.